Shayani-web/INFT5021-PROJECT_CODE_2025-SP2-203-Federated-Learning-Prototype-/src/fedleo_README.md

 ### 4. Cluster Definition (`CLUSTER_LIST`)

 Satellites are grouped into clusters (one per orbit), each containing `SATS_PER_ORBIT` satellites.
-Each cluster performs localized aggregation before sending a representative update.
+Each cluster performs localised aggregation before sending a representative update.

 ---